 Tue 5 Feb 19

-Dr Vassiliy Bavro is a structural biologist from the School of Biological Sciences who will be giving a talk at Colchester’s Café Scientifique on Wednesday 13th February, 7pm at The Minories.
+Dr Vassiliy Bavro is a structural biologist from the School of Life Sciences who will be giving a talk at Colchester’s Café Scientifique on Wednesday 13th February, 7pm at The Minories.
 Ahead of his appearance, Dr Bavro gives us a taste of his talk, “How do bacteria evade antibiotics?"

 Q: Your research is focused on antibiotic resistance and ways to fight it, what are your key findings so far?